ianmcodes/ianmcodes.github.io/_posts/2026-03-11-using-chatgpt-to-improve-my-personal-brand.md

 [![Monogram](/assets/images/logo_post/Monogram.png)](/assets/images/logo_post/Monogram.png)

 You may notice that it looks similar to, but not exactly what it generated before.
+This is likely that the way the image generation model works is non deterministic.
+Even if you pick up the same session, or branch the conversation from when you first generated the sample image, the sate of the image generator is not preserved.

 ## Takeaways?

 Even with these issues, I'm still very happy with what it was able to generate for me.
 The result is much more polished and professional looking than I would have been able to generate on my own.
-This is the part where AI evangelists would start crowing about how "no one needs designers or artists anymore".
-But I know that just isn't true.
+This is the part where AI evangelists would start crowing about how "no one needs designers or artists anymore", but I know that just isn't true.
 The result I got, while much better than I could do alone, is also derivative and a little generic.
+And it has that same purple gradient that AIs seem to default to when designing for the web.
 A competent artist/designer could make something much better.

 A professional artist or designer can (and should) demand good professional money.
 AI tools are not a replacement for a good professional.
-But these tools can help bridge the gap for those of us that don't have the skills, or the money to pay for it.
-I won't call my self a designer but, with these tools, I can generate a reasonably attractive design.
+But these tools can help bridge the gap for those of us that don't have the skills, or the money to pay someone that has the skill.
+I won't call my self a designer but, with these tools, I can generate something that is good enough for me.